fatFIRE! How A Computer Programmer Retired At 38!

 Financial Independence Retire Early

-You can easily survive without a job because your investment income more than covers your best life’s living expenses.
+You can easily survive without a full-time or part time job because your investment income more than covers your best life’s living expenses.

 This was one of the goals that Lue and his wife were trying to accomplish.